RevealBi/sdk-samples-redshift/server/node-ts/readme.md

 ## Licensing

 A trial license key is valid for 30 days.
 Set the license key in the `revealOptions.settings` or as an environment variable.

----

-For more details, see the `reveal.ts` file in this project for implementation specifics.